Raleigh Housing Market: Trends & Prices (2025)

 Median Household Income:

-Homes in Northeast Raleigh are generally more affordable than average when it comes to the real estate market in Raleigh, NC.
-The area has also seen above-average growth in home prices in 2021.
+Homes in Oakwood are generally more than double the average when it comes to the real estate market in Raleigh, NC.
+The area has also seen well above-average growth in home prices in February 2025 compared to last year.

 Median Home Price